 Your pancreas plays a key role in processing the sugar in your bloodstream.
 The flavonoids in apples may help keep the cells in your pancreas healthy and able to perform this important job.
 That may help lower your risk for type 2 diabetes.
 In one 9-year study, people who ate one or more apples a day were 28% less likely to get type 2 diabetes than those who didn't eat them.

-One medium apple has 3 grams of fiber.
+One medium apple with skin has 4.3 grams of fiber.
 This nutrient slows down your digestion and helps you feel fuller longer.
 These fruits also have a low glycemic load, which means they won't spike your blood sugar too high and trick you into thinking you're still hungry.
 These satisfying effects can keep you from snacking and help you maintain your weight.

 One group of researchers found that people who ate at least one apple a day were a third less likely to get colon cancer than those who did not.
 The healthy helping of both fiber and flavonoids may help protect the lining of the intestines and keep the cells healthy.